ethantoanle/CEP146NEE-Project-2/README.md

 2. Key Areas of AI Adoption in Education (60 seconds) - Lance

-AI adoption in education is accelerating fast, especially in a few standout areas.
+Artificial Intelligence is taking over the era as it is becoming the norm of having everything rely on technology.
+Due to this AI adoption in education is accelerating fast, especially in a few standout areas.
 First, personalized learning has become incredibly powerful.
 Adaptive learning platforms adjust lessons in real time, giving each student content that matches their skill level, pace, and learning style.
 This helps struggling students get more support while letting advanced learners move ahead confidently

 Another huge area is administrative automation.
 AI tools are taking over time-consuming tasks like grading, scheduling, and admissions screening.
 This frees educators to focus more on teaching and student engagement instead of paperwork.